Existential-Kernel/PogVM/src/cycle/README.md

         Convert the assembly mnemonic instruction and arguments into hexadecimal opcodes and operands.
 If it's already just a hex format, ignore this step.
     - **Execute.cpp**:
         Run the specific instruction based on its opcode hex value.
 If no such instruction exists, exit the program.

-- **kernel.cpp** in the `src` directory is used to synchronise the cycle and perform multithreading.
-It's basically the conductor in an opera.